 Benjy could not say anything, being a baby, and instead screamed.

-He only cried, looking somewhat depressed despite his bright blond hair.
+He only cried, looking depressed beneath his bright blond hair.

 "Does he need his diaper changed?" asked Lily from the table.

-"No," said Effie, for she would have immediately taken him to Lily if he had.
+"No," said Effie, for she would've immediately taken him to Lily if he had.
 She pursed her lips and said, looking over her shoulder, "Haymitch, what time is it?"

 "Eight fifteen," said Haymitch before looking back to his cards.